civisanalytics/datascience-python/README.md

 This repo has autobuild enabled.
 Any PR that is merged to master will be built as the `latest` tag on Dockerhub.
 Once you are ready to create a new version, go to the "releases" tab of the repository and click "Draft a new release".
-Github will prompt you to create a new tag, release title, and release description.
+GitHub will prompt you to create a new tag, release title, and release description.
 The tag should use semantic versioning in the form "vX.X.X"; "major.minor.micro".
 The title of the release should be the same as the tag.
 Include a change log in the release description.
 Once the release is tagged, DockerHub will automatically build three identical containers, with labels